 His main research interests include bioeffect modeling; biomathematics; applied biostatistics; clinical trial design; evidence-based medicine; late effects of radiotherapy; clinical radiobiology; integration of data from genomics, proteomics, and molecular imaging into novel therapeutic strategies.

-Olga Goloubeva, Ph.D., M.Sc., is a UMGCC faculty biostatistician, an Associate Professor, Department of Epidemiology and Public Health, University of Maryland School of Medicine.
+Olga Goloubeva, PhD, MSc, is a UMGCCC faculty biostatistician and a Professor in the Department of Epidemiology and Public Health, University of Maryland School of Medicine.
 Dr. Goloubeva received her Ph.D. in engineering.
 She continued her graduate training in mathematical statistics and in 1999 earned a Master's degree in mathematical statistics from Dalhousie University, Halifax, Canada.
 She was an assistant professor in the Department of Mathematics and Computer Studies at the Mount Saint Vincent University, Halifax, Canada (1993-1999).
 In 1999, she joined St. Jude Children's Research Hospital Cancer Center as a biostatistician, where she collaborated with investigators in virology, diagnostic imaging, and radiation oncology.
 In 2001, Dr. Goloubeva moved to Dana Farber Cancer Institute, Boston, MA, where she collaborated as a biostatistician in CLL Consortium, the Leukemia Committee for ECOG, and the AIDS Immunology Group.